Trismegiste/ZeroKelvin/README.md

 hand, PHP can serialize and store any complex object even with cyclic references in session without coding anything.
 Do you see the gap ?

 So I design this lib.
-DokudokiBundle was a first attempt but it is more suited for a full stack framework due to its complication.
+[DokudokiBundle][1] was a first attempt but it is more suited for a full stack framework due to its complication.
 This ODM is simpler.

-The goal is a tool ready to use in 5 minutes, like microframeworks which doesn't need extended doc reading and tons of boilerplate code in php, yml or xml.
+The goal is a tool ready to use in 5 minutes, like microframeworks which doesn't need extended doc reading and tons of boilerplate code in php, yml and xml.

 ## How